vinodkd/guts/src/book/01_size.md

 Disk vs Process Size and Static vs Dynamic Size
 ------------------------------------------------

-Natural as the Turing may seem as a size measure, code size is always not a fixed value.
+As natural as the Turing may seem as a size measure, code size is always not a fixed value.
 Code has one size when its on disk, another when its in memory and potentially many more dynamic sizes as it runs.
 Let's write down some commonly used terms as definitions:

 > **Disk/File Size**: The size of code when stored passively (aka "the stored program").
 Usually expressed in bytes or its multiples.

 > **Process Size**: The size of code when loaded up into memory and ready to execute.
-This is usually smaller than the Disk size because some metadata is not required in the executable image.
+This is usually different from the Disk size because some persistence metadata is not required in the executable image, while some runtime metatdata might be.
 Also expressed in bytes or its multiples.

 > **Static Size**: The size of code that does not change as it executes.
 Code written in _Static languages_ mostly have only this kind of size.